adapap/OWScript/README.md

 ## Notes
 - Be sure not to conflict variable/function names with built-in functions such as `Add`, `Wait`, or `Damage`.
 - Many commonly used values have been aliased in order to reduce verbosity.
 See the table at the bottom for the list of built-in aliases.
+- If you have an unexpected error/suggestion, feel free to submit an issue
+  - Alternatively, I am open to pull requests if you want to contribute

 ## Values / Actions
 Values and actions are the main types that come up when working in the Workshop.
 In general, anything with parameters can be written in two ways (which can be interchanged):